SteveViss/seaSurfaceSalinity-DFO/README.md

 #### Using RStudio

 1. Ensure that `/data/raster_salinity` exists and contains the `OC-SSS` outputs.
-2. Open the file `rasters-SSS-explo.qmd` in RStudio
+2. Open the file `*.qmd` in RStudio
 3. To compile, follow this step: https://quarto.org/docs/get-started/hello/rstudio.html#rendering

 #### Using the command line

 1. Open a terminal
-2. Run one of the following commandline
+2. Run one of the following command line

 ```bash
 # Preview the document in browser